 * If planting small seedlings use a short stick pushed into the ground opposite the post to stop the tubing moving over the seedling

-* Check regularly: ensure the tub is not blocked with grass/leaves, replace if post broken, etc.
+* Check regularly: ensure the tubing is not blocked with grass/leaves or has moved up or down, etc.

-Tree sleeves are not the solution for everyone - they are expensive, labour demanding and not suitable on rocky soils.
-But, if you don't want to have to poison or shoot native wildlife to grow high value palatable tree species they may be an option.
+Tree sleeves are not the solution for everyone on all farms; be sure to match your guard to the problem.
+But, if you don't want to have to poison or shoot native wildlife and want to graze the site with sheep they may be an option.